 I left the meeting feeling an increasingly urgent desire to procreate as fast as I could.
 I did not have tens of thousands of dollars.
 I did not even know if I had whatever it would cost to do the least invasive procedure, which was the equivalent of the turkey baster only with more accurate tools and in a doctor’s office.
 The next month I went to a different meeting and although there were less kids and more women in the thinking and trying stage, I still noticed I was the youngest woman there.
 Was I being impulsive wanting to have a baby on my own at thirty-five?
 Should I wait a few more years to find Mr. Right?
 Wouldn’t I then risk being in their position?
 I was up against a rock and a hard place so I did what I always do when I get in that position: I followed my gut.

 Choosing a sperm donor was a piece of cake.
-Again, I was in a league of my own.
 SMCs can talk for hours about the process of choosing their donor.
 Daunted by all the variables from the donor’s father’s health to the donor’s college major, many women craft detailed spreadsheets trying to narrow down their choice.
 By far, the most difficult decisions are intuitive.
 You could settle the pros and cons of height and hair color, but what if the donor with perfect physical stats claims that his greatest talent is whistling while the donor with less than perfect stats can play the piano?
 Luckily, I did not have to make a spreadsheet or labor over several portfolios of potential donors because I knew from the start that I wanted a baby with Mexican heritage and once that criteria was factored in, with the majority of donors being WASP college kids, I was left with a whopping six donors to choose from.

 When I got pregnant on the second try, I felt apprehensive about telling my fellow SMCs.
-We went around the room updating the others on our latest developments whether it was a thinker broaching the subject with her mother and discovering in no uncertain terms that her mother would have nothing to do with a child born without a father, or a tryer lamenting that she had depleted her entire savings account in the process and did not know how she would afford to continue to try knocking herself up.
+We went around the room updating the others on our latest developments whether it was a thinker broaching the subject with her mother and discovering in no uncertain terms that her mother would have nothing to do with a child born without a father, or a tryer lamenting that she had depleted her entire savings account in the process and did not know how she would afford to continue to try.
 When my turn came, beaming with the news that I was pregnant, I braced myself.
 The room bubbled in excitement and congratulations and I realized what I had up until then failed to see: with all that I did not have in common with these women, none of my differences could diminish the one, all-consuming similarity we shared.
 We wanted to be moms.
 We wanted to love and raise a child.

 I called my brother and then my mother and I went home.
 When I joined a prenatal yoga group several weeks later, and it came time for me to share my story, all the mothers who had gone the traditional route with a man, looked at me with eyes of admiration and pity alternately.
 “Didn’t I feel lonely after I found out it was a boy and he wouldn’t have a father?”
 The thought had never dawned on me.
 I was more concerned with the phenomenon of that moment when I became a mother upon knowing my baby’s gender.
-I remember going home and looking through the archives of the SMC forum, discovering other women had gone through the same sudden epiphany.
+I remember going home and looking through the archives of the SMC Forum, discovering other women had gone through the same sudden epiphany.
 How lucky I was, I thought, to have this community of women who knew they deserved to fulfill the most important role of their life: motherhood.